alexismorin/floorplan/README.md

 ### About

 While I do tend to appreciate level design prototyping tools like ProBuilder, I feel that ultimately they kind of turn into a hindrance when it's time to turn their scratch geometry into a final level.
 For my less minimalistic projects, I tend to use the "modular kit" workflow, where I use a small ammount of tileable meshes (eg. floor tiles, wall tiles, door arches, etc) that I turn into prefabs, place inside of the scene and then iterate on in Maya.
+While I find it the most comfortable workflow for me, I still had the pain point of having to place a bunch of items in the scene afterwards.
+Enough with the copy-pasting!

 ![meshes](images/defaultmeshes.png)